ThingLabsIo/ThingLabsIo.github.io/pages/labs/edison/102-respond-to-sensor.md

 ---
 layout: page-fullwidth
-title: "Hello, IoT World!"
+title: "Responding to Sensor Input"
 subheadline: "Building Connected Things with Node.js, Johnny-Five, and Microsoft Azure"
-teaser: "In this lab, you will use an LED Module to send digital output in the form of a blinking LED.
-This is the Hello, World of the IoT space."
+teaser: "In this lab, you will us a Grove Button Sensor as an input sensor and use the data comeing from the button to turn an LED Module on and off."
 show_meta: true
 comments: true
 header: no
 breadcrumb: true
 categories: [edison, iot, maker, javascript, node.js, johnny-five]
-permalink: /labs/edison/js/grove/hello-iot-world/
+permalink: /labs/edison/js/grove/respond-to-sensor/
 ---
 # Table of Contents
 *  Auto generated table of contents
 {:toc}

 # Setting Up the Board
-For this lab, you will create a _Thing_ that can blink an LED.
+In this lab, you will us a Grove Button Sensor as an input sensor and use the data comeing from the button to turn an LED Module on and off.

 1. Connect the Grove shield to the Edison (mounted to the Arduino adapter).
+2. Connect the Grove Button Sensor to port __D4__
+3. Connect the LED Module to port __D6__, and insert an LED into the LED Module.

 # Building the Application
-There are five (5) steps to building the application in this lab:
+There are three (3) steps to building the application in this lab:

-1. Define the application metadata and dependencies.
+1. Define and install the application metadata and dependencies.
-2. Install the dependencies.
-3. Install specific dependencies for the Intel Edison.
-4. Define the device abstractions.
+2. Define the device abstractions.
-5. Handle the board.on("ready") callback.
+3. Handle the board.on("ready") callback.

-## Define Application Metadata and Dependencies
+## Define an Install the Application Metadata and Dependencies
-{% include node/node-package.md %}

-## Install Dependencies Using NPM
-{% include node/install-dependencies.md %}

-## Install Specific Dependencies for the Intel Edison Board.
+Defining and installing the application metadata and dependencies works similarly to steps 1-3 in the [Hello, IoT World!](../hello-iot-world/) lab.

-{% include edison/edison-io.md %}
+{% include edison/package-button-led.md %}

 ## Define the Device Abstractions
-{% include edison/define-blinky.md %}
+{% include edison/define-button-led.md %}

 ## Handle the board.on("ready") Callback
-{% include johnny-five/board-on-blinky.md %}
+{% include johnny-five/board-on-button-led.md %}

 # Run the Application
-The Blinky application will run on the Intel Edison, but first, you have to get the code on the board.
+The Button-Led application will run on the Intel Edison, but first, you have to get the code on the board.

 ## Copy the Application Files to the Edison
 The application will execute on the Intel Edison.